ariknel/mqtt-vision-robot/README.md

 ### IR Line Sensors (x3)
 > ⏳ Not yet added to schematic

 3 IR reflectance sensors positioned underneath the robot chassis for line detection.
-Will output either digital (HIGH/LOW) or analog values depending on sensor module chosen.
+Output digital (HIGH/LOW) or analog depending on module.

 **GPIO allocation notes:**
-- Use **ADC1** pins (GPIO32–39) for analog reading
+- WiFi must stay active for MQTT — use **ADC1 only** (GPIO32–39) for analog IR
-- GPIO34, 35, 36, 39 are **input-only** — suitable for sensors, not outputs
+- GPIO34, 35, 36, 39 are **input-only** — suitable for sensor inputs

+**MQTT telemetry:** IR sensor states published to broker so the Android app can monitor line detection in real time.

 ### Ultrasonic Sensors HC-SR04 (x3)
 > ⏳ Not yet added to schematic